-If you like a sweeter brownie add at least ¼ c more sugar.
+If you like a sweeter brownie then add at least ¼ c more sugar.
 If you are not using agave use ¼ c sugar instead as an agave substitute.
 Make sure to beat your eggs very well!
 This is so important!
 And most importantly, DON’T overbake!
 I use unbleached parchment paper to line my pan.
-This makes removing and cutting the brownies easier – but is totally optional.
-I personally think it makes the brownies fudgier though because I can cool them quicker.
+This makes removing and cutting the brownies easier, but is totally optional.
+I personally think it makes the brownies fudgier because I can cool them quicker.

 - 1 2/3 Cup Organic Unsalted Butter, Melted